Toyota Belta

-The successor to the Platz sedan, the Belta has increased in size over the previous generation such that its interior volume is comparable to the E120 series Corolla.
-The Belta went on sale in Japan on 28 November 2005 equipped with 1.0 to 1.3 L engines and was available at Toyopet Store dealerships.
-Export sales began in 2006, with most markets receiving a 1.5 L 1NZ-FE engine as standard fitment.
-The smaller 1.3 L 2NZ-FE engine was also offered in selected markets.
+The successor to the Platz, the Belta has increased in size over the previous generation such that its interior volume is comparable to the E120 series Corolla.
+The Belta went on sale in Japan on 28 November 2005 equipped with 1.0 to 1.3 L engines and was available at Toyopet Store and Toyota Corolla Store dealerships.
+International sales began in early 2006, featured 1.3 to 1.6 L engines, depending on the market.
+The sedan was introduced as second generation Vios for Southeast Asian market in April 2007 and for the Chinese market in February 2008, succeeding the XP40 series Vios.

-The Belta was sold as the second generation Vios in China, Taiwan and selected Southeast Asian countries.
-In the Americas, Middle East, South Africa and Australia, it was marketed as the Yaris sedan, replacing the Echo sedan.
+In June 2012, the Japanese market Belta was discontinued and replaced by the E160 series Corolla Axio, and it was dropped in Canada and USA to be replaced by the Mazda2 sedan-based Scion iA/Yaris sedan in July 2015.
+The sedan was offered until December 2014 in New Zealand and in Australia until July 2016.

-In June 2012, the Japanese-market Belta was discontinued and replaced by the E160 series Corolla, and it was dropped in the US and Canada to be replaced by the Mazda2 sedan-based Yaris sedan/Scion iA in 2016.
-However, the Belta was still produced in Japan for export to Mexico and Australia until it was discontinued in both countries in 2016.
-For the Asian market, the XP150 series Vios replaced the XP90 model in 2013 as the sedan counterpart to the XP150 Yaris hatchback.
+For Asia-Pacific (China, Southeast Asia, South Asia, Middle East and Pacific islands), North Africa and Latin America (including Caribbean islands), the XP150 series Yaris sedan/Vios replaced the XP90 model in March 2013 as the sedan counterpart to the XP150 series Yaris hatchback.

-The "Belta" nameplate was revived in November 2021 for the rebadged Suzuki Ciaz sold in South Africa.
+The "Belta" nameplate was revived in November 2021 for the rebadged Suzuki Ciaz sold in Africa.

 The name "Belta" is a contraction of the Italian words "bella gente", or "beautiful people".